 In addition to the admission criteria for all M.P.H. programs, the following is needed for admission to the M.P.H. in epidemiology program:

 Applications are accepted on a rolling basis until classes are full.
-You can submit GRE scores up to three months after your initial application.
-Apply using the centralized application services SOPHAS.org and HAMPCAS.org, or apply directly to Saint Louis University.
+No GRE is required.
+Applications are reviewed holistically and are accepted on a rolling basis until classes are full.
+Apply using the centralized application services SOPHAS.org or HAMPCAS.org.

 In addition to majoring in epidemiology at SLU, you can add it as a joint concentration to almost every other concentration and still graduate in two years.
 Blending concentrations enables you to combine your interests and provides additional skills that future employers will value.